 If you’ve been using essential oils at all, you have probably heard about carrier oils.
-But what carrier oils are best to use?
+But which are the best carrier oils to use?
 Are they necessary?
 Is one carrier oil better to use than another?
 What about brands?

 I will work on answering all your questions in this post, so sit back and enjoy the information.